 3.1.3 certification authority (CA) [ITU-T X.509]: An authority trusted by one or more entities to create and digital sign public-key certificates.
 Optionally the certification authority may create the subjects' keys.

-3.1.4 root registration authority (RRA) [ITU-T xxxxx]
+3.1.4 Registration Authority [ITU-T X.509]

->.
+Those aspects of the responsibilities of a certification authority that are related to identification and authentication of the subject of a public-key certificate to be issued by that certification authority.
+An RA may either be a separate entity or be an integrated part of the certification authority.

 3.2 Terms defined in this Recommendation

 This Recommendation defines the following terms:

-<Term 3>: <definition>.
+3.2.1 Root Registration Authority: Top level Registration Authority

 4 Abbreviations and acronyms